-For instance, you can deploy apps like Asana and Trello to communicate with your project team.
+For instance, you can deploy project management apps like Asana and Trello to communicate with your project team.
 This way, you don’t have to send repetitive emails.
 On average, an employee spends 2.5 hours each day, sending and composing emails.
 By using an email automation tool, you will allow your sales reps to focus on more meaningful tasks like planning content strategies.

 For years now, we have witnessed the traditional business community wasting countless hours and energy into mundane tasks like data entry.
 Automation of such functions will free up hundreds of hours for the company.

 You can use this time to perform more complex tasks such as tackling customer queries, designing presentations, and following up with the existing customers.

 - Focus on highest-performing channels

 The media channels that you choose to bring your marketing strategy to life are just as important as the content you publish on these platforms.